Upcoming Events

 Join us for the LSU Museum Store’s Annual Holiday Shopping Event, where you can enjoy 20% off all items (excluding George Rodrigue merchandise).
 Museum members get 25% off all items (excluding George Rodrigue merchandise).
 Plus free gift wrap and a chance to enter our raffle for a chance to win a free Household membership for a family of four!

-Get in the holiday spirit by crafting your very own felt ornament!
-Join us for an afternoon of creativity and cheer and take home a handmade keepsake to celebrate the season.
+Get in the holiday spirit by crafting your very own ornament!
+Join us for an afternoon of creativity and cheer and take home a handmade keepsake to celebrate the season and enjoy a special story time at 2 PM and 3 PM.
 Generous support provided by Art Bridges Foundation’s Access for All program.

-The LSU Museum of Art and LSU Museum Store will be closed Tuesday, December 23, 2025 through Thursday January 1, 2026 for the holidays.
+The LSU Museum of Art and LSU Museum Store will be closed December 23–January 1 for the holidays.

 Inside LSU MOA Blog